nkbelov/wtweb/resources/garden/implementing-uitableview.md

 When I just started writing [Undebit](https://apps.apple.com/us/app/undebit/id1569472635), I had an idea to use a table view cell animation similar to what one of my favourite apps ever, [Things 3](https://culturedcode.com/things/), has.
 I discovered quite soon that implementing such animation with the native `UITableView` was either impossible or incredibly burdensome, and simultaneously I noticed that Things 3 doesn’t use `UITableView` — they have their custom implementation (besides their highly specific design, there is a subtle visual bug that clearly indicates they're using custom code).
 Being adventurous as I usually am, I wrote a custom one for my app too — and even though, ironically, I decided not to use the animation I originally planned, this custom implementation eventually replaced all occurrences of `UITableView` within Undebit.

-This was quite a journey for a couple of reasons: because writing custom UI is deemed expensive, if your needs are alrady mostly covered by UIKit, there's not much reason for you to roll out a complicated component — but this also means that if people do it rarely, they write *about* it even more rarely, too, so the information I went off was extremely scarce.
+This was quite a journey for a couple of reasons: because writing custom UI is deemed expensive, if your needs are already mostly covered by UIKit, there's not much reason for you to roll out a complicated component — but this also means that if people do it rarely, they write *about* it even more rarely, too, so the information I went off was extremely scarce.
 Second, UIKit relies on a lot of not only undocumented behaviour, but also private APIs that are simply inaccessible to us.

 Still, I’m writing this to show several things: first, there’s not much stuff in the UIKit that you *have* to rely upon.
 You really only have to use `UIView` for obvious reasons and perhaps `UIScrollView` because you don’t want to spend ages on guessing the deceleration constants that make it feel like the native one.
 Second, writing custom stuff is not *that* expensive.
 It will be a leap when you’re dealing with it for the first time because the documentation is extremely lacking, but if you understand how UIKit’s internals work, writing custom UI can turn from a struggle into a rewarding routine.
 As such, this is probably less of a normal tutorial than an exploration document, aiming to list different considerations one might go into when writing their custom UI.
 Nothing written here is prescriptive — I provide my reasoning behind the choices I make, but it's exactly the point of writing custom code to deviate from some common behaviour if your implementation needs it.